8spacetabs/clc/README.md

 \       square root
 ()      forcing precedence
 ```
 All operations are done on `long double`s.
+Binary operators are left-associative.
+Precedence is BIDMAS.